Reservation availability is as follows.

 - Respondus LockDown Browser

-Please note that proctoring is not provided by the testing center staff.
+Please note that proctoring is provided by testing center staff members.

 General Guidelines and Procedures